Buying and holding stocks for years at a time can be profitable and then again not, this goes for mutual funds and etfs as well.

 Berkshire Hathaway’s strategy has evolved over the years, they continue to have a large cash position, trim winners that have done well, sell the stocks that have underperformed and enter new positions when the time is right.

 Still think buying and holding for years is the way to go?
 Investors today have access to quality research and in some cases better research then the institutions.
-In addition, individual investors can move money much faster and get better pricing than large institutional buyers.
+In addition, individual investors can move money much faster than large institutional buyers.